-When you’re confident in your work, solder ONE lead of the LCD connector to bottom side of the PCB.
+When you’re confident in your work, solder ONE pin of the LCD connector to the bottom side of the PCB.

 Again, check the alignment.
-If it is good, solder another lead.
-Check again, and so on until the last lead is complete.
-Once all leads soldered you can setup contrast, not before.
+If it is good, solder another pin.
+Check again, and so on until the last pin is complete.
+Once all pins are soldered you can setup contrast, not before.

-Don’t use to much solder in a first time as desoldering may be very complicated.
+Don’t use too much solder in a first time as desoldering may be very complicated.

-Put a solder blob on P15 to hardware connect R/W of the LCD to the ground (you could also use a jumper). check schematic if necessary.
+Put a solder blob on the P15 connector to connect the pin 5 of the LCD (R/W) to the ground (you could also use a jumper). check schematic if necessary.

-If you don’t, this would fail the display initialization resulting in solid block like below :
+If you don’t, this would fail the display initialization resulting in solid blocks like below :